 Immediately go to any social media sites you manage (Facebook, Instagram, Twitter, etc.) and clean up photos and other content that might be offensive to viewers.
 Change your privacy settings so that only people you absolutely want to visit can find you.
 Remove any photos that show you in a swimsuit, drinking alcohol, acting silly, or represent you in any less-than-professional way.
 Remove any posts that use off-color language or inappropriate humor.
 Check your "likes" to make sure that anything you've liked in the past is something that a Christian role model actually should like.
-One of the first things some of your cooperating teachers and people in your congregation will do is an Internet search for your name.
+One of the first things some of your cooperating teachers will do is an Internet search for your name.

 In the future, use good judgment about what you post and whom you "friend" and allow to see your posts.
 Don't pour your heart out in a status update that reflects your latest mood.
-Don't ever make negative comments about your church or school and people involved with them.
+Don't ever make negative comments about your school and the people involved.
 Remember, it's easy to post something and then forget who sees it.
 Discernment and good judgment are the marks of good character.